LucasbFontes/RealEstate_Regression/README.md

 As well as every technique GridSearchCV has it's disadvantages, for example the time spent to test all possibilites.
 In this project I used only 3 parameters because it was a personal project, to test my knowledge, but in a real project it will be as much parameters as necessary, which obviously will increase exponentially the time to choose the best parameters combination.

-To avoid this disadvantage is possible to use RandomSearchCV
+To avoid this disadvantage is possible to use **RandomSearchCV**, which instead of test all of the possible combinations, selects randomly the parameters in the dictionary and test them.